SovaNetwork/sova-reth/slot-lock-manager/README.md

 ### SlotLockManager
 The main service that:
 - Processes EVM storage access patterns
-- Enforces slot locks before Bitcoin precompile calls
+- Enforces slot locks before any Bitcoin precompile calls which are tied to a Bitcoin transaction
 - Manages slot reverts when Bitcoin finality isn't reached
 - Interfaces with the sentinel service for lock status

 ### StorageCache
 Tracks storage slot changes:
 - Records storage accesses during transaction execution
-- Maintains history of slot values for reversion
+- Maintains history of slot values for tracking in the sentinel
 - Manages broadcast transaction data for locking

 ### SentinelClient
 Interfaces with the sentinel service:
 - Checks slot lock status before transactions
-- Locks slots after successful Bitcoin broadcasts
-- Handles various error conditions gracefully
+- Update slot locks after a block has been processed

 ## Two-Phase Broadcast Flow